turingschool/front-end-curriculum/lessons/module-2/refactoring-guidelines.md

 ## Maintain a Healthy Git Workflow

-Many linters will catch things like debugger statements and `console.logs()`, but occasionally some of the things that we do in development will sneak through the linter and into our codebase.
+Many linters will catch things like debugger statements and `console.log()`, but occasionally some of the things that we do in development will sneak through the linter and into our codebase.
 For example, a lot of new developers will try out several solutions to solve a problem, and leave a bunch of commented-out code from their prior attempts in place.
 There is no reason to commit commented-out code.
 You can hold onto those types of things through git in a number of ways. `git stash` is a great way to temporarily hang onto some code, and ensure it doesn't sneak into your commits.

-You should also get into the habit of adding code to your commits in patches rather than in bulk: `git add --patch`.
+You should also get into the habit of having small commits - each commit adds/removes one piece of functionality.
+If you find yourself in the situation where you haven't committed in a long time and your commit is 300+ lines...then at that point you can actually split your changes into multiple commits (or patches) using: `git add --patch`.

 Similarly, you want to make sure you don't accidentally leave "dead" code in your codebase.
 Any functions, methods, variables that you were using at one point, but aren't any more, should be removed.
 Leaving in dead code makes it really difficult for new developers to jump into the codebase and understand what's happening.

-Additionally, both commented-out code and dead code are often dead giveaways that you are throwing solutions at the wall rather than taking a purposeful, logical approach to solving a problem.
+There is a saying with commented code or unused code: YAGNI (You aren't gonna need it).

 Leaving these things in can affect people's confidence in the stability of the codebase and the developers working on it.

 ## Types of Code Smells

 ### Repetitive Code

-One of the most common code smells is redundant code.
+One of the most common code smells is repetitive code.
 Ever find yourself copy and pasting chunks of code from one part of a file to another?
 Don't do that!
 Any time you see the same exact code in multiple places, or even just very similar code, you've got some refactoring to do.
 "Don't Repeat Yourself" is a core pillar of maintaining a healthy codebase.
 DRY up your code as much as possible.
 Here's an example where no line of code is exactly the same, but it still could use some DRYing up:

 ```js
 const color1 = $('#color1').children('p').text();